davidmreed/nonskating.club/content/guides/scorekeeper.md

 As with all officiating positions in roller derby, it’s important to be aware that Scorekeeping is a combination of *what the rules explicitly say*, *how the rules are interpreted by the community*, and *common practices that are not rule-driven*.

 Scorekeeping, in particular, is driven by the needs of the WFTDA Statsbook.
+TODO

 ## Resources